 Gubba.
-Why, 1 at's true.
+Why, that's true.
 What can you do, friend?

 Alfred.
 I am very willing to help you in any thing you choose to set me about.
-It will please me best to earn my bread before I eat it.
+It will please me best to earn my bread before I eat is.